 Cape Le Grand National Park

-Cape Le Grand National Park and Stirling Ranges
+Cape Le Grand National Park & Stirling Ranges

-We drive for about 4 hours today, and walk for two hours.
-We camp in a private campground in the Stirling Ranges where you have shower and toilet facilities and even limited phone charging!
-All meals included.
+Today we drive for about 5 hours and camp in a private campground in the Stirling Ranges where you will have shower and toilet facilities.

-Today we drive approx 5 hours making stops along the way.
-Tonight we swag camp at a campground with shower and toilet facilities with all meals are provided.
-There is even limited phone charging here.
+Today we drive around 5 hours making stops along the way.
+Tonight, we camp at Big Valley Caravan Park in Margaret River which has shower and toilet facilities.

 Margaret River to Perth